2023 Mid-Winter Institute

 Anyone living and working in the connected world is at least vaguely aware that we are living within the “internet of things.”

-Would you like to hear the stories of things like the Peleton™ and Tonal™ that brings virtual reality to the exercise world?
 At the end of the program, participants will leave having participated in sessions that highlight and review emerging issues in IP, and seen case-studies that used current products and services to highlight IP issues that impact how we exercise, play sports, and even how we are motivated to lead healthier and active lifestyles.

 Rancho Bernardo Inn

 San Diego, CA

 Single/Double Room Rate, $279 plus applicable taxes.